 However, for the most part, drones do not have to obey these.
 If the person they are chasing enters a dangerous location or makes a risky jump, UAVs can follow it without a problem.
-And if you want to stay stealthy, you can pursue them without ever getting noticed.
+And if you want to stay stealthy, you can pursue them without getting noticed.
 This makes lots of surveillance tasks a lot easier and safer for humans.

 They are artificially intelligent.

-Besides detecting intrusions from far away and in poor weather conditions, smart drones can do much more.
+Besides detecting intrusions from far away and in poor weather conditions, intelligent drones can do much more.
 The camera following feature will keep the target centered in the field of view, and you do not have to do anything.
 As the intruder maneuvers, the drone will do the same.

 There are some disadvantages.

 For starters, there’s short battery life.
-Typically, drones can operate up to 30 minutes before they need to be recharged.
+Typically, drones can operate for up to 30 minutes before they need to be recharged.
 And that process always takes longer than the duration of the flight.
-It is worth mentioning that higher-end drones can extend their operation time to a few hours, but that also translates to the charging times.
+It is worth mentioning that higher-end drones can extend their operation time to a few hours, but that also translates to charging times.

 Another downside we want to talk about is that drones operate in airspace.
 This means that their operation is under the jurisdiction of the FAA.
 So, there are many regulations you need to respect and follow.